Fonfjord: Geography

 In the southern Scoresby Sound, between Cape Leslie in Milne Land to the north and Cape Stevenson to the south, there are the mouths of two fjords that go in a roughly southwestern direction.
 The northern branch is the Fonfjord and the southern is the much wider mouth of the Gaasefjord (Gåsefjord).
 Gaaseland (Gåseland) is the peninsula that lies between these two fjords.

 To the north the fjord is bound by Milne Land and to the south by Gaaseland.
 Danmark Island lies at the eastern end, by its mouth.
 Ten kilometers before the mouth, the fjord has a branch in the northeastern shore named Rensund that separates Danmark Island from Milne Land.
-Fonfjord makes a sharp bend to the north near the western end with the Rode Fjord (Rødefjord) running in a NNE direction and the Vestfjord branching roughly to the southwest.
+Fonfjord makes a sharp bend to the north near the western end with the Rode Fjord (Rødefjord) running in a north-northeasterly direction and the Vestfjord branching roughly to the southwest.

 The Rolige Bræ glacier flows into the Rode Fjord just north of the Vestfjord junction..